Qwellstra/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task8-A script to print the result of a variable raised to another Task10- A script to print the exponents of two variables A script that prints the result of dividing two variables-Task9
+Task8-A script to print the result of a variable raised to another Task10- A script to print the exponents of two variables A script that prints the result of dividing two variables-Task9 Task13-a script that prints a number with two decimal places